French Liberation Army: France

 The liberation of Metropolitan France began not in 1944 with Operation Dragoon, but in 1943 with the liberation of Corsica.
 Profiting from the Italian capitulation, French forces landed on the island and aided the Corsican resistance (FFI and FTP), with the help of some Italian troops, to liberate this metropolitan department.

 The first French troops to participate in the battle of Normandy were the Kieffer Commandos, who on June 6, 1944, fought alongside the British.
-The first French forces of significance, the 2nd armored division of General Leclerc landed on August 1 alongside American forces.
+The first French forces of significance, the 2nd armoured division of General Leclerc landed on August 1 alongside American forces.
 They participated in the end of Operation Overlord and took an active part in the Liberation of Paris.

 Nevertheless, the French armed forces went on to have a more active role in the liberation of continental France after the landings in Provence, August 15, 1944.
 Under pressure from De Gaulle who threatened to withdraw their troops from Italy, British Prime Minister Winston Churchill was compelled to accept a [continental] landing in the South of France and not a landing in the Balkans as he had initially hoped for.
 All in all, there were 350,000 French and Americans who would take part in combat, of which 250,000 (71%) were French.

 The rapid and unexpected progress inwards was so much so that it contrasted with the inward stall in Normandy in the months prior.
 Incidentally, one of the reasons they would push Paris towards insurrection from August 19.
 In practice, as the allied troops would progress from the Northwest and Southeast, Parisian resistance would surge.